supermemo-wiki/SuperMemo.Wiki/supermemo/sleep-chart.md

 However, from what I gather, it is pretty straight forward.

 In the example provided by the official manual, we can see that there is a formula at the top.
+This will make your life a lot easier.

 ![]()